sunnyvalechha/Devops-Prep/README.md

 ===========================================================================================
 # Jenkins & CICD Pipeline

-- What type of Jenkins file are you following & Which agent you are using in Jenkins file?
+- What type of Jenkins file are you following & Which agent are you using in the Jenkins file?
 * Declaritive jenkins files and Docker agent as it is light weight in nature also prevents lot of installations.

 - What is difference between Continues Integration and Continues development?